It must have been 8 years, probably more.

 Hardly 5 minutes would have passed and all of a sudden the infant started howling.
 The woman tried to calm him down but in vain.
 Probably he was hungry.
 She looked at me adjusting herself in a feeding position and wrapping both of them with her shawl.

 Bus reached my stop after another 40 minutes.
-I had to change my bus here.
-I alighted and gave a quick look around the place, slipped my hand inside my sling bag to check the correct bus number.
+I had to change my bus here for Chennai.
+I alighted, stretched myself and gave a quick look around the place, slipped my hand inside my sling bag to check the correct bus number.
 Then suddenly I realized zip of my sling bag was open!
 Rummaging through my bag I checked inside and to my horror, my wallet which also had my ATM card, was missing!
 That woman had done the trick using the baby to her advantage.

 Ran towards the ticket counter to narrate my story and to know about the bus which dropped me there.
 No luck.
 Nobody could understand what I was talking about.